 11. Grain Magazine

-This quarterly literary journal accepts poetry submissions from September 1st- May 31st and pays out $50/page, up to a $250 maximum sum.
+This quarterly literary journal accepts poetry submissions from September 15th to May 15th.
+You can submit individual poems, sequences, or suites, up to a maximum of six pages.

 12. New Myths

-This popular online mag accepts poetry submissions from June 1st – July 31st and from January 1st – February 28th.
+This popular online mag only accepts poetry submissions from January 1st to February 28th and from June 1st to July 31st.

 Up to five poems at a time may be submitted.
-Poems must have a science fiction/fantasy bend.
+Poems must have a science fiction or fantasy bend.

 13. The Iowa Review

-This publication is operated by the University of Iowa and accepts submissions from September 1st through December 1st.
+This publication is operated by the University of Iowa and only accepts submissions from September to November via Submittable ($4 per submission) and paper submissions through the post.

 14. Slice Magazine

 Submissions must align with the chosen themes of the journal, which change for each issue.
-Accepted poems are awarded $75.
+Accepted poems are paid $100.

-The University of Alabama operates this publication, which accepts poetry submissions from December 1st – March 1st and from June 1st – September 1st.
+The University of Alabama operates this publication, which accepts poetry submissions from December 1st to March 1st and from June 1st to September 1st.

 The submission site doesn’t specify the exact sum of the “nominal fee” you receive for accepted submissions; however, because it is noted as ‘nominal,’ it’s probably under $50.

-TCR is a Canadian literary journal that accepts some unsolicited poetry; submissions can be as long as five pages.
+TCR is a Canadian literary journal that accepts some unsolicited poetry; submissions can be as long as eight pages.

 Online submissions cost $3, but there is no fee to submit poems via mail.

-Published poems are compensated with a minimum of $30 or at $10/page.
+Published poems are compensated with a minimum of $30 or at $10 per page.

 18. Orion Magazine

-Orion periodically accepts poems that focus on the “intersection of nature, culture, and place.”
+Orion Magazine is an environmentally-focused publication that periodically accepts poems that focus on the “intersection of nature, culture, and place.”

 Up to three poems can be submitted at a time and published poetry is paid $100.